Canterbury-Bankstown Bulldogs: Supporters

 The Bulldogs Army is the core supporter group for the Bulldogs, with the section they sit within known as 'The Kennel'.
 To be sitting in this section, supporters must become a member of the club itself and register any large flags and/or banners which are brought to the game.
 At all away games the Bulldogs Army locates themselves in the general admission section.
-The main aim of the Bulldogs Army is to show support and passion for the Bulldogs.
+The main aim of the Bulldogs Army is to show support and passion for Canterbury.

 As the region's traditional local representatives, the Bulldogs predominantly draw on a support base in and around the districts of Canterbury and Bankstown in south-western Sydney, although in recent years club administration and home matches have relocated to Sydney Olympic Park.
 The Bulldogs are the most supported NRL club in regional NSW—over 25% of Bulldog fans are located in regional NSW, over 25% are located outside of NSW and over 10% are located in Queensland.
-The club has one of the highest average attendances in the league: over the 2010 season, it was one of only two clubs to record an average home crowd of more than 20,000.
+The club at one stage had one of the highest average attendances in the league: over the 2010 season, it was one of only two clubs to record an average home crowd of more than 20,000.
+At the end of the 2023 NRL season, the club recorded one of the lowest average home attendances in the league with 16,243.

+At the end of the 2023 NRL season, the club recorded 22,000 memberships which ranked them higher than the majority of the nine Sydney clubs but significantly lower than South Sydney and Parramatta.

 The multicultural demographics of the suburbs in the club's support base, such as Lakemba, means the club has a large number of supporters from a range of non-Anglo ethnicities.
 In recent years the club has become particularly identified in the media with the Lebanese and the Greek community, particularly with the club's former star goalkicker Hazem El Masri, who migrated from Lebanon as a young child.
 The Greek community has a huge history of Greeks playing for the club dating back to the 1970s with club legend Dr George Peponis, who migrated from Greece as a very young child who captained the Bulldogs and Australia.
 El Masri retired at the end of the 2009 season.